oplab-team/oplab-discord/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+If you don' know where to start, I suggest you take a look at [Oplab's not-so-public API](https://docs.oplab.com.br).

+You will also need an Oplab account in order for it to work.
+I suggest you pay the full price, since it's a great platform!

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)